Alga (singular of algae) is an example of an autotroph because it is capable of photosynthesis.

 Photosynthesis is the name of the process by which autotrophs (self-feeders) convert water, carbon dioxide, and solar energy into sugars and oxygen.
 It is a complex chemical process by which plants and...more

-Respiration is the name of the general process where organisms convert sugars and oxygen into biochemical energy.
-The process happens in all organisms, including animals, plants, fungi, and bacteria....more
+Respiration is the name of the general process by which living organisms convert sugars and oxygen into biochemical energy.
+The process occurs in all organisms, including animals, plants, fungi, and bacteria...more

 Carbon-14 dating (also called "radiocarbon dating") is used to determine the age of materials that contain carbon that was originally in living things.
 It is often used in archeology and some...more